openstack/keystone/doc/source/contributor/services.rst

     The v2.0 API has been removed as of the Queens release.
-While this section references the v2.0 API, it is purely for historical reasons that clarify the existance of the *default* domain.
+While this section references the v2.0 API, it is purely for historical reasons that clarify the existence of the *default* domain.

 Domains were introduced as a v3-only feature.
 As a result, the v2.0 API didn't understand the concept of domains.
 To allow for both versions of the Identity